theowiik/project-epic-footsies-2/game/docs/decorator-architecture.md

-# Modifier Pattern Architecture
+# Decorator Pattern Architecture

 ## Overview
-This document describes the modifier pattern implementation for the movement and shooting systems in Epic Footsies 2.
-This architecture separates **modification logic** (what modifiers do) from **execution logic** (what the core systems do), providing clear semantic separation.
+This document describes the decorator pattern implementation for the movement and shooting systems in Epic Footsies 2.
+This architecture separates **modification logic** (what decorators do) from **execution logic** (what the core systems do), providing clear semantic separation.

 ## Movement System